isomerpages/nlb-biblioasia/_podcast/Episode 5/Transcript.md

 Jimmy <br>
 Oh, right.
 He was quite an entrepreneur as well.

 Abhishek <br>
 Very entrepreneurial, yes.
 This was happening in the UK in the late 1860s.
-Remarkably, by the mid-1870s, already...
-The SCC was already hosting its first tennis championship.
+Remarkably, by the mid-1870s, already, the SCC was already hosting its first tennis championship.

 Jimmy <br>
 The SCC means Singapore Cricket Club?